dufoli/salesforce-trigger-framework/README.md

 - [x] Rollup summary framework
 - [ ] Rollup summary test class
 - [ ] support undelete for IValidable
-- [ ] find a way to limit to one object writer by object (best is to use generics and SObjecType for that or a name function of APipelineItem)
+- [ ] find a way to limit to one object writer by object else naming convention will be enough
 - [ ] make an full example of dependant pipeline
 - [ ] try to load all subclass dependant witch implement AObjectWriter
 - [ ] provide best practice to avoid static method in service class...
 Nobody heard of factory on salesforce obviously ;-)